 - Inhaled long-acting beta agonists—to keep airways relaxed

 - Oral leukotriene modifiers—to prevent airway swelling, ease mucus, and open the airways

 - Inhaled cromolyn or nedocromil—to prevent airways from swelling after contact with a trigger

 - Biologic agents—if asthma is not controlled by other medicine

-Other medicine can be used to treat an attack.
-These can help to open the airways and ease breathing.
+Other medicine, called fast acting, is used to treat an attack.
+They can help to quickly open the airways and ease breathing.
 Fast acting medicine may include:

 - Inhaled quick-acting beta agonists and anticholinergic agents—to open the airways